Capturing License Plates is a Common Desire For Both Residential And Business Owners.

 Moving Vehicles & Frame Rates

-LPR cameras are equipped with a video chip that can capture 60 frames per second of video.
+License plate recognition cameras are equipped with a video chip that can capture 60 frames per second of video.
 Regular surveillance cameras offer a maximum of 30 frames per second which is considered "real-time".
 If a vehicle is moving it is best practice to record as many frames per second as you can.
 The faster the vehicle, the more frames you want.
 Because LPR cameras double the frame rates they capture clearer images when the vehicle is in motion.
 This feature coupled with an adjustable shutter speed allows the camera to be adjusted to its environment.

 AI & Target Identification